Huy-DNA/expresso/README.md

     app.use('/app', pRouter);
     ```

-    After reading the classic SICP book ([my notes](https://github.com/Huy-DNA/sicp)), this property is called `closure` - `expressjs` allows the combination of handlers and the result can itself be combined further.
+    After reading the classic SICP book ([my notes](https://github.com/Huy-DNA/sicp)), this property is called `closure` - `expressjs` allows the combination of handlers into a complex handler and the resulting handler can itself be combined further with other handlers.
 - I want to play with Node's HTTP API a bit.

 ## Disclaimer